Marine Biology Major

 Bachelor of Science in Biological Sciences–Marine Biology

 The Bachelor of Science in Biological Sciences – Marine Biology seeks to educate students in unifying themes in biology, while encouraging them to expand their knowledge in more specialized subject areas.
-The department offers six undergraduate programs in which a student may specialize: aquaculture, conservation biology and ecology, general biology, marine biology, molecular biology and premedical biology.
-The curriculum is organized so that in the first two years students learn concepts fundamental to all biological sciences, and in the last two years students follow their own interests in selecting courses that are more specialized.
+The department offers six undergraduate majors in which a student may specialize: aquaculture, conservation biology and ecology, general biology, marine biology, molecular biology and premedical biology.
+The curriculum for the marine biology major is organized so that in the first two years students learn concepts fundamental to all biological sciences, and in the last two years students follow their own interests in selecting courses that are more specialized.

-Marine biology includes specialized courses in marine biology and oceanography to provide the knowledge and skills for the study of marine life.
+The marine biology major includes specialized courses in marine biology and oceanography to provide the knowledge and skills for the study of marine life.
 Emphasis is on the diversity of marine organisms, their characteristics, interrelationships and interactions with the marine environment.
 The program prepares students for employment or graduate work on subjects from marine microbes to mammals, and from molecular marine biology to ecology.

 Students intending to apply for admission to study in the department of biological sciences should complete at least one year each of high school biology, chemistry and physics.
 Prospective students should also have at least three years of high school mathematics, including second-year algebra and trigonometry.